SabaLab/diffEnrich/README.md

 package provides a number of functions that are intended to be used in a pipeline (See Figure 1).
-Briefly, the user provides a KEGG formatted species id for either human, mouse or rat, and the package will download and clean species specific ENTREZ gene IDs and map them to their respective KEGG pathways by accessing KEGG’s REST API.
+Briefly, the user provides a KEGG formatted species id for either human, mouse or rat, and the package will download and store species specific ENTREZ gene IDs and map them to their respective KEGG pathways by accessing KEGG’s REST API.
 KEGG’s API is used to guarantee the most up-to-date pathway data from KEGG.
 Next, the user will identify significantly enriched pathways from two different